bowmnath/cis-457-w21/README.md

       [https://gvsu-edu.zoom.us/j/98637553783?pwd=RzJsazNrcDhFemFRTCtvN2xiblFnUT09](https://gvsu-edu.zoom.us/j/98637553783?pwd=RzJsazNrcDhFemFRTCtvN2xiblFnUT09)
 * [Prairielearn](https://prairielearn.engr.illinois.edu/pl/) is where you will
 submit all of your assignments, labs, and projects.
+* [ClassTranscribe](https://classtranscribe.illinois.edu/) is where the videos
+will be hosted.

+That seems like a lot to monitor, but don't worry -- you really need only actively follow Piazza.
+I will release announcements there any time assignments or videos are posted, and I will post links to them directly on this page.

 Be sure to read through the [syllabus](syllabus.md) for course policies, contact information, and other important info.